actsecure/actsecure.github.io/README.md

 ## Todos
 - Get a better color scheme going on this thing.
-- Add content to "about" and move the contact info to footer code in the default layout.
+- Add content to "about"
+- Move the contact info to footer code in the default layout.
 - Add "author" and "date" to the post layout.